Janet Yang Rohr

-State Rep. Janet Yang Rohr, D-Naperville, represents the 41st District, serving the Naperville, Warrenville, and Bolingbrook, Illinois communities in the Illinois House of Representatives.
+Janet Yang Rohr, is an American politician, representing the 41st District, serving Naperville, Warrenville, and Bolingbrook, in the Illinois House of Representatives.
 She began her first term in January 2021 as a part of the 102nd General Assembly.

 Early life and education

 A daughter of Taiwanese immigrants, Yang Rohr is a life-long resident of Naperville, Illinois.
 She attended Ranch View Elementary School, Kennedy Junior High School, and Naperville North High School.
 She earned a Bachelor of Arts degree in English and Economics from Northwestern University and she earned her Master of Business Administration in Finance, Accounting, and Entrepreneurship at University of Chicago Booth School of Business.

 Career

 Yang Rohr served as a school board member for Naperville Community Unit School District 203 schools from 2017 to 2021.
 She is the head of Managed Investment Data at Morningstar, Inc. Yang Rohr holds the Chartered Financial Analyst designation and has been widely quoted for her investment expertise.